 The accompanying CD includes audio and video clips and tutorials to help you get started.
 It also features mp3 files of every song and exercise in the book.

-This 10-book series takes violinists from near-beginning stages to a moderately advanced level.
+The first violin book of this 10-book series takes violinists from near-beginning stages to a moderately advanced level.
 The Suzuki Method is based on the principle that all children have the capability to excel at music and that a nurturing environment can help develop and enhance that capability.
 Whether you’re a young child or well into your adult years, the Suzuki Method is appropriate for harnessing your ability to play the violin.

 The violin is a well-rounded instrument with the ability to showcase everything from classical to bluegrass.
-If you’re ready to learn fiddling techniques, “Fiddle Primer” is one of those violin books you can’t be without.
+If you’re ready to learn fiddling techniques, Fiddle Primer is a must-read.
 It begins with introductory information regarding good bowing techniques and playing in tune.
-Then it progresses to specific fiddling techniques with recognizable songs, including “You are My Sunshine”, “Old Joe Clark”, “Cripple Creek” and more.
+Then it progresses to specific fiddling techniques with recognizable songs, including “You Are My Sunshine”, “Old Joe Clark”, “Cripple Creek” and more.

 The included CD features all the songs played at two different speeds, one for practice and one up to tempo when you’re ready to perform.
-An accompanying DVD shows precise technique and hand positioning for several of the songs featured in the book.
+An accompanying DVD shows the precise technique and hand positioning for several of the songs featured in the book.
 On-screen notation and close-ups of both hands ensure you can exactly imitate what you see on the screen.
 “Fiddle Primer” is a great place to start if you want to learn the foundation required to play rewarding fiddle music.